-The Chinese People’s Liberation Army Air Force (PLAAF) has flown a nuclear-capable long-range bomber over a disputed feature in the South China Sea, according to images published by China’s State Council Information Office on July 15.
+The Chinese People’s Liberation Army Air Force (PLAAF) has flown a long-range bomber over a disputed feature in the South China Sea, according to images published by China’s State Council Information Office on July 15.

-The pictures of a nuclear-capable H-6K bomber flying over Scarborough Shoal, known as Huangyan Island in Chinese, first appeared on the PLAAF’s official Weibo microblog account.
+The pictures of a H-6K bomber flying over Scarborough Shoal, known as Huangyan Island in Chinese, first appeared on the PLAAF’s official Weibo microblog account.
 According to a statement by PLAAF Senior Colonel Shen Jinke on Weibo, quoted in The Wall Street Journal, the overflight was regular “practice” and part of the PLAAF’s more realistic combat training.
-There are currently around 16 nuclear-capable H-6Ks in service with the PLAAF.
+There are currently around 16 H-6Ks in service with the PLAAF.

 “To effectively fulfill its mission, the air force will continue to conduct combat patrols on a regular basis in the South China Sea,” Shen said.
 “The PLA Air Force will firmly defend national sovereignty, security, and maritime interests, safeguard regional peace and stability, and cope with various threats and challenges,” he added.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.